-Tweens start to notice the opposite sex and being boyfriend and girlfriend starts to happen, and they text and facetime.
+Tweens start to notice the opposite sex, and boyfriend and girlfriend relationships start to happen, and they text and FaceTime.
 Talk to kids about rules before this starts (and so they don’t hide it from you).

 Most tweens have cell phones.
-I like mine having a phone so I can contact him plus because of the Life 360 app that tracks his phone’s whereabouts on a map.
+I like mine having a phone so I can contact him and because of the Life 360 app that tracks his phone’s whereabouts on a map.

 Social media matters to tweens.
 A lot.
 I tell my tween he needs to think about what he is posting and does he want his parents to see it, his future spouse, his future potential employer, or even his own kids someday.
 If not, then don’t post it.
 Ever.

-Cyber bullying on social media is very real and it is hard to control.
-No one can control cyber bullying because kids are at the mercy of each other.
-I hope to build up the armor of positivity to help him weather any cyber bullying he might encounter.
+Cyberbullying on social media is very real, and it is hard to control.
+Our kids need to be aware of the dangers of social media.
+No one can control cyberbullying because kids are at the mercy of each other.
+I hope to build up the armor of positivity to help him weather any cyberbullying he might encounter.

 Tweens are kids who are still vulnerable.
 I remind my tween son of personal safety not only with peers but even with teachers and other adults at school.
 We had a teacher who hit two students last year.
 It happens.

 Kids need to be responsible for their own work and schedules.
-Teachers are more strict than elementary school and they will have six teachers with different rules.
+Teachers are more strict than in elementary school, and they will have six middle school teachers, each with different rules.
 Use a planner if needed.
-Time is short, I tell him don’t dawdle between classes.
+Time is short, I tell him not to dawdle between classes.

 Lunch is overwhelming at first with more kids and more food choices.
 I tell my son to pick a table to meet friends at and be responsible with food choices (no cookie-filled lunches).

 I’ve told him life isn’t always fair.
-Other kids will get more play time in the game, more teacher attention, and more friends.
+Other kids will get more playing time in the game, more teacher attention, and more friends.
 Some kids will get a better team of teachers.
 Some kids will get more free time because they get less homework.
-The sooner he realizes this the sooner he won’t be a slave to it.
+The sooner he realizes this, the sooner he won’t be a slave to it.

 I tell my son it will be a whole new fascinating world at middle school.
 Middle school is great because he can try new things, and yes, tweenhood is tough, but it’s short.
 I tell him I’m here for him no matter what he tells me so he won’t hide things from me.
+I need to be his safe place.
 I’m a tween mom, and I’m lucky to be one.